The Paramedic Profession

 The Paramedic, as a part of the healthcare continuum, provides prompt and professional pre-hospital medical treatment to the sick and injured.
 Under the direction of a medical control physician, the paramedic becomes an extension of the hospital emergency department, seeking to bring quality care directly into the communities in which they serve.
 The Paramedic is well trained to fulfill the task of rendering advanced lifesaving techniques, and to be a resource for healthcare education and safety within the general public.

-The Loyola University Medical Center Paramedic Program is designed for individuals seeking to become
+The Loyola University Medical Center Paramedic Academy is designed for individuals seeking to become

 professional healthcare providers.
 Rigorous academic and clinical applications enable students to gain a

 unique and in-depth experience in the emergency health services.
 The nationally accredited LUMC